aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/buildpipe/done/_index.en.md

 ![Pipeline in-progress](/images/chapter4-pipelines/sam-app-pipeline-in-progress.png)

-Let your pipline run every stage.
+Let your pipeline run every stage.
 After it finishes all stages will be green.

 ![Pipline stages in-progress](/images/chapter4-pipelines/sam-app-pipeline-2.png)

+{{% notice note %}}
+You may have noticed our `sam-app-dev` is deployed in a CodePipleine stage named `DeployTest`.
+The `DeployTest` name is hardcoded in the `codepipeline.yaml` file and does not relate in any way to our dev application that we named `sam-app-dev`.
+When you use this template outside this workshow you could rename `DeployTest` to anything appropriate.
+{{% /notice %}}

 ### Inspect the dev/prod stages